Logistacks/MASS-DM-LOGISTACK/README.md

 # 🔰 DM-Mass-Bot

-# How To Run Bot?
+# How To Install Bot and Make it Run?

 1.
 ```powershell